EtherSteem/ethersteem-info/README.md

 # Ether Steem

-This is first official update of [Ether Steem](https://ethersteem.com) project progress.
-Here is list of post with some details about this project.
+This is official update of [Ether Steem](https://ethersteem.com) project progress.
+Here is list of post with some details about this project so far.
 1) [STEEM to ERC20 Token Exchange!
 Developers Needed!
 [Closed]](https://steemit.com/dev/@fbslo/steem-to-erc20-token-exchange-developers-needed)
 2) [Ether Steem Need New Logo!
 [20 STEEM Bounty] [CLOSED]](https://steemit.com/ethersteem/@fbslo/ether-steem-need-new-logo-10-steem-bounty)